NCSIST Cardinal: Cardinal I

 The Cardinal I was the initial prototype of the Cardinal.

 Cardinal II

 The Cardinal II began development in 2009 and is based on the Cardinal I but has a better payload design, digital data link, and automatic tracking antenna system.
 It was exhibited at the 2015 Paris Air Show.
 In service with Republic of China Marine Corps and Republic of China Army.
 Other than military missions the Cardinal II can be used for civil remote sensing and disaster relief missions.

+The Taiwanese Navy procured 54 aircraft in 2016.

 The components of a Cardinal II system are the aircraft, an antenna, and a ground control box.
 The Cardinal II is hand launched and recovered by parachute.
 The aircraft is equipped with an autopilot and can transmit data and imagery in real time.
 The remote control flight range is 8km.
+In service a Taiwanese Cardinal II unit has six primary aircraft and three backups.

 Cardinal III

 Cardinal III features vertical takeoff and landing capabilities.
 It is reportedly optimized for coastal surveillance.
 It is intended for operation by the Marine Corps.
+It was displayed at the Taipei Aerospace & Defense Technology Exhibition in 2023.